Give Your Writing A Creative Boost With A Photography Project

 Looking for a creative boost to inspire new writing ideas or a different approach?
 Try a photography project.

 No matter what your art form, you’ll need to find ways to boost your creativity or find new sources of inspiration every now and then.
 A good way to do that is to take up different hobbies or try your hand at other arts.
 These unrelated hobbies and art forms give you the opportunity to expand your creative horizons, to think and create in new ways.
-And, they can also help you improve and build on your other skills (which I wrote about in this post).
+And, they can also help you improve and build on your other skills.

 You might be a writer who enjoys photography, like me.
 Taking a break from words to go out and take photos will give you a chance to develop a creative skill set that’ll benefit both your photography and your writing.

 Storytelling skills from your writing will impact your photography, and observation skills from your photography will boost your writing.
 It’s a win-win.

 There are a lot of parallels between writing and photography.
 It’s easy to think of photography as being all about having a high-end camera and producing one stunning image after another.
 But, many professional photographers dedicate themselves to photography projects; to explore a subject over time and across many images.
 Much like writing, these projects focus in on a specific subject and, in their entirety, communicate some common truth or theme.
 It’s about storytelling rather than producing one gorgeous desktop wallpaper image at a time.

 “Photography is about limiting yourself and deciding what is of interest and what isn’t… It’s important to decide what is the central element or the anchor of your story and establish a central knot.”